SpongePowered/sponge-plugin-template/README.md

 ### To get started:

 1. Create a new repository from this template
-2. Change the project name and group in `gradle.properties`
+2. Change the project name in `settings.gradle.kts`
-3. Move the example plugin to a class in your own namespace
+3. Move the example plugin to a package in your own namespace
-4. Update the plugin information in `build.gradle.kts`
+4. Update project group, version, and plugin information in `build.gradle.kts`

 ### Next steps: